-While the development of limited new housing units may be necessary to accommodate the existing market gaps that may exist, the other significant concern raised during the community input sessions was the perception of over development within the City, leading to environmental degradation, increased traffic and loss of the overall character that originally drew residents to the City.
-The flip side of the housing issue is the concern about over-development in the City of Rochester Hills.
+Limited development of new housing units may be necessary to accommodate the possible existing market gaps, the other significant concern raised during the community input sessions was the perception of over development within the City, including environmental degradation, increased traffic and the loss of the overall character that originally drew residents to the City.
+Residents' feedback indicates that future planning efforts focused on housing within the City will need to balance maintaining the existing residential character, environmental integrity, and addressing market needs.